k2view-academy/K2View-Academy/articles/07_table_population/01_table_population_overview.md

 </table>

 ### Population Window Working Area
-The Table Population **Working Area** acts as a workspace for mapping the Source Object to the target LU Table.
+The Table Population **Working Area** acts as a workspace for mapping the Source Object to the target LU table.
 Transformation objects can also be added to the working area map.

 The Working Area includes:
 <table width="614">